 Lateral ground water movement interceptors.
 Where subsurface, laterally moving water is expected to adversely affect an absorption system, a lateral ground water movement interceptor (LGMI) shall be placed upslope of the absorption area.
 The LGMI shall be placed perpendicular to the general slope of the land.
 The invert of the LGMI shall extend into, but not through, the restriction and shall extend for a distance of 10 feet on either side of the absorption area.

 Table 5.4.

-Area Requirements for Absorption Trenches.
+Area Requirements for Absorption Trenches Receiving Septic Tank Effluent.

+Table 5.5 Soil Absorption Area Loading Rates for Systems Receiving TL-2 or TL-3 Effluent